-TYSON: Wow, monitor lizards are pretty gnarly creatures.
-I want to go with the monitor lizard.
+TYSON: Wow.
+Monitor lizards are pretty gnarly creatures.
+I would go with the monitor lizard.
 That's just weird enough to be true.
 No?

 SAGAL: There - I'm at a conundrum because you're wrong.
 But if I tell you you're wrong, would it destroy your career and credibility?
 Would this be, like, your Waterloo?
 Like, he was doing so...

 TYSON: (Laughter) I love being wrong 'cause that means in that instant, I learned something new that day.